AljGe/anti-todo/README.md

 - React + TypeScript - For building the user interface
 - Vite - Next generation frontend tooling
-- Gradio Client - API integration
+- Groq AI - For generating tasks
+- Local Storage - For persisting your tasks

 ## Contributing